“Can we live here forever?” “我们可以一直活在这里吗?”, 2023

 Hand-painted bamboo curtain, wire, aluminum alloy, magnets

-In this piece, Zhang created a bamboo curtain with imagery loosely based on a photograph she took during a childhood trip to Mount Lu (庐山).
+In this piece, Zhang created a bamboo curtain with imagery based on a photograph she took during a childhood trip to Mount Lu (庐山).
 Designated as a UNESCO World Heritage Site in 1996, Mount Lu is a significant place for temples associated with Daoism, Buddhism, and Confucianism; sites of inspiration for generations of influential poets, artists and politicians; and a popular tourist attraction for both domestic and international visitors.
 It is here that Zhang recalls feeling most connected to the motherland as a land, and a humbling experience of the epic of nature as a manifestation of the sublime.
 During her trip, she asked her family if they could stay there forever, awkwardly expressed from an English thought translated to Chinese as 我们可以一直活在这里吗?
 (Can we survive here forever?).
 At the time of this trip, Zhang had already immigrated to the US.
 The naïve titular phrase implied an inevitable end to their travels, her then presence as a guest in a place that she could not accurately call home, and the rosy lens of tourism that her experience was seen through.

 Negative space fills the gaps between the painted beads as they sway in the air, portraying an illusive portal to a Mount Lu that exists somewhere between a memory and a desire, where nostalgia mingles with amnesia.